Chloexf795/cs257/README.md

 # locations
 id: Unique ID for the location
+location: the district of the indicent
+(followed will may be added later:
-location: Street-level address or block of incident
+street: street-level address or block of incident
 lat: Latitude coordinate
 lon: Longitude coordinate
+)

 # crimes
 id: Unique ID for the crime
 vict_age: The age of the victim
 vict_sex: The sex of the victim
-Premis Desc: Premise description, basically the type of location where the crime happened
+premis_desc: Premise description, basically the type of location where the crime happened